Across the Globe

 Worldwide, more and more investment from companies and governments alike is being directed into renewable energy research and installation.
 Ireland is positioned to benefit both environmentally and financially from this green surge.

 The share of total energy production by renewables is complicated by the increase in energy demand every year due to an ever-expanding human population.
 Energy demand is expected to increase by up to 47% by 2050.
-In order to cut emissions 45% by 2030 based on 2010 levels, the world would need to accelerate the deployment of renewable energy systems at a rate of 9 times greater than that of 2020.
+In order to cut emissions by 45% by 2030 based on 2010 levels, the world would need to accelerate the deployment of renewable energy systems at a rate of 9 times greater than that of 2020.

 Fossil fuel consumption is unfortunately increasing annually.
 The scale of renewable energy installation is not large enough to meet the ever-growing energy demand.
 Fossil fuel generation is set to cover 40% of additional demand in 2022 for electricity generation.
 This figure will be much higher for the total energy demand, as fossil fuels are still used worldwide for heating, transport, and other services.